naeayedea/simple-web-server/README.md

 support SSL (Just add your trust/key stores as appropriate).

 Supports N static sites served from the configured location.
-Will update the served content as it is changed on the file system (you can set a cache if you like).
+Will update the served content as it is changed on the file system (you can set a cache time if you like).

 # Configuration